grantmcdermott/grantmcdermott.github.io/_posts/2021-06-24-efficient-simulations-in-r.md

 ##  3.16117  0.95435  1.55596  0.01993 -0.14978
 {% endhighlight %}

 The output is less visually appealing a regular regression summary, but we can see the interaction term coefficient of `0.01993247` in the order in which it appeared (i.e. "x4").
-This is the key coefficient that we'll be extracting in each of our simulation runs.

-(FWIW, you can also name the coefficients in the design matrix if you wanted to make it easier to reference by name.
-E.g. `coef(lm.fit(cbind('intercept' = 1, 'x1' = d$x1_dmean, 'x2' = d$x2_dmean, 'x1:x2' = d$x1_dmean*d$x2_dmean, 'id' = d$id), d$y))`.)
+FWIW, you can also name the coefficients in the design matrix if you wanted to make it easier to reference a coefficient by name.
+This is what I'll be doing in the full simulation right at the end.

+{% highlight r %}
+coef(lm.fit(cbind('intercept' = 1, 'x1' = d$x1_dmean, 'x2' = d$x2_dmean, 'x1:x2' = d$x1_dmean*d$x2_dmean, 'id' = d$id), d$y))
+{% endhighlight %}

+{% highlight text %}
+## intercept        x1        x2     x1:x2        id
+##   3.16117   0.95435   1.55596   0.01993  -0.14978
+{% endhighlight %}

 ## Principle 2: Generate your data once